cs544-wisc/s24/p5/README.md

 ## :robot: Part 4: Machine Learning

-The objective of Part 4 is to use the given loan dataset to train a Decision Tree model that can predict outcomes of loan applications (approved or not).
+The objective of Part 4 is to use the given loan dataset to train a Random Forest model that can predict outcomes of loan applications (approved or not).
 Recall that a loan is approved if `action_taken` is "Loan originated".